Persian Rose petals and Borage Flowers Herbal Tea

 Years ago I had this herbal tea at a friend’s house in Tehran (Iran).
 He had bought it from a traditional herbalist (attārī).
 Herbalists’ shops in Iran are amazing places.
 Jars of exotic seeds and powders line the walls and sacks of dried herbs and flowers with heady, intoxicating scents are displayed in the front of the shop.
-Most things are sold by bulk.
+Most things are sold in bulk.
 Those shops were heaven for me.

 Ali gave me some of the tea to take home and I liked it so much I started making my own as soon as I ran out.
 Mine actually tasted and looked better than the one from the herbalist because I dry my own mint and I used top quality ingredients.